jy3736/digi2024spring-pub/week06/extra01/README.md

-## Design of a 6-Input Filter Module
+## Problem: Design of a 6-Input Filter Module

 ### Objective:
 Design a `filter_logic` Verilog module stored in a file named `top.v`.
 This module should accept six input bits `a`, `b`, `c`, `d`, `e`, and `f`, and produce three outputs `x`, `y`, and `z` based on three sets of specified random logic rules.